 Leave a Legacy

-A Will is a legal document and it is a statement of your wishes that are to be executed when you pass away.
+A Will is a legal document that is a statement of your wishes that are to be executed when you pass away.
 Having a Will gives you the comfort of knowing that the rewards of your life’s work will be distributed and managed according to your wishes.

 The assets you leave behind can hold both financial and sentimental value, and you may want specific items to be inherited by a certain family members or friends.

 Donating all or part of your estate to UNHCR through your Will means your generosity will help those fleeing from violence and persecution to survive, recover and build better futures.
 Your compassion will live on in the world’s most vulnerable refugees.
-The decision to make a legacy gift is a deeply meaningful and highly personal one.
+The decision to participate in legacy giving is a deeply meaningful and highly personal one.

-Including a charity like UNHCR in your Will can reduce the tax burden on your beneficiaries.
-The government looks favourably upon giving through one’s Will.
+Including a charity like UNHCR in your Will can reduce the tax burden on your beneficiaries, as the government looks favourably upon giving through one’s Will.

 How to include UNHCR in your Will